1

 Every item analysed, transcribed and catalogued

 Hit process and the AI gets to work.
-It reads each item — running OCR on documents, analysing photographs, transcribing audio — and generates structured metadata: titles, dates, descriptions, subject terms, and ISAD(G)-aligned fields.
+It reads each item — running OCR on documents, analysing photographs, transcribing audio — and drafts structured metadata: titles, dates, descriptions, subject terms, and ISAD(G)-aligned fields.
+All AI processing runs in EU data centres.

-Processing happens in the background.
-You can close the browser and come back later, or watch the progress in real time as each item moves from queued to complete.
+Before processing starts, the app shows you exactly how many credits the job will use — no surprises.
+Processing then happens in the background: close the browser and come back later, or watch the progress in real time as each item moves from queued to complete.

 Processing complete screen showing all items at 100% with AI-generated metadata